 What does this mean for humans, and can we now replace them?
 We are not there yet, but there are some benefits and some drawbacks to using machine translation engines for the localization of digital content.

-The benefits of machine translation
+The benefits of MT

 The benefits are, clearly, speed and cost.
 Machine translation is a lot cheaper than human translators (although not entirely free).
 Moreover, it can also be implemented quickly and produce instant results, so it’s useful for translating content which needs to be readily available to users (like support or chatbots).
-For companies looking to translate huge amounts of data, these arguments are enough to make them use machine translation.
+For companies looking to translate huge amounts of data, these arguments are enough to make them use MT.

 One needs to remember though that like with most services, clients will tend to ask for the translation to be cheap, fast, and high-quality.
-Machine translation can help with two of the aspects, while the third one is often debated, but can be listed as one of the main cons against machine translation.
+MT can help with two of the aspects, while the third one is often debated, but can be listed as one of the main cons against machine translation.

 The birth of machine translation and human review approach